 DMARC will succeed in the following scenarios:

-- If both methods are set up, either of them needs to be successful with the respective alignment test but not both are required
+- If both methods are set up, one of them needs to be successful with the respective alignment test but both are not required.

-Notice how DMARC will still succeed even if e.g. DKIM along with DKIM alignment fail but SPF and its alignment succeeds (or the other way around).
+Notice how DMARC will still succeed even if, e.g. DKIM along with DKIM alignment fails, but SPF and its alignment succeeds (or the other way around).

 DMARC lets you instruct the incoming server on what should happen to an email that failed a check.
 Three options are available (they’re referred to as “policies”):